Importing

 pub import * from "my/path/file.ab"

-This will import all functions defined in file.ab and all of them will be publicly available again from this file.
+This statement imports all functions defined in file.ab and re-exports them, making them publicly accessible from the current file.

 if __name__ == '__main__':